AdobeDocs/experience-manager-desktop-app.en/help/use-app-v1.md

 ## AEM Desktop app touch-points in the creative workflow {#aem-desktop-app-touch-points-in-the-creative-workflow}

-AEM Desktop app, along with AEM Assets, integrates in your creative workflow and offers the following touchpoints.
+AEM Desktop app, along with AEM Assets, integrates in your creative workflow and offers the following touch-points.

 ![AEM Desktop app touch-points the creative workflow](assets/aem_desktopapp_workflow.png)